puppetlabs/puppet-docs/source/puppet/6.5/configuration.md

 ### allow_duplicate_certs

-Whether to allow a new certificate request to overwrite an existing certificate.
+Whether to allow a new certificate request to overwrite an existing certificate request.
+If true, then the old certificate must be cleaned using `puppetserver ca clean`, and the new request signed using `puppetserver ca sign`.

 - *Default*: false